 Malware Protection in web browsers

-Chrome, Chromium and Firefox using Google safe-browsing-service, to every 30 minutes download some lists with dangerous sites and at least Firefox is requesting a double-check to ensure that a reported site has not been removed from the list since the last update.
+Chrome, Chromium and Firefox using Google safe-browsing-service, to every 30 minutes download some lists with dangerous sites and at least Firefox is actively sending information to Google’s Safe Browsing service by sending it some of the metadata of every download.

 Used to spam-protect millons of comment forms around the globe (and by the way exploiting ordinary people as unpaid click-workers)